Neurofeedback

 A calm and focused brain has many benefits such as improving sleep and mood, improving attention and concentration, and reducing/eliminating migraines.
 Neurofeedback has been empirically proven to help with addictive behaviors and symptoms of PTSD to include anger, irritability, and flashbacks.

-Neurofeedback at WellMind is facilitated by Dr. Johnson, Licensed Psychologist & BCIA Board Certified in Neurofeedback.
+Neurofeedback at WellMind is facilitated by Dr. Johnson, Licensed Psychologist, BCIA Board Certified in Neurofeedback, and a current candidate for IQCB-DL, a distinguished certification for qEEG analysis.

 Attention & concentration problems